A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 All the heat fluxes in the foregoing expressions \eqref{eq:min_capped_heat_flux}--\eqref{eq:exponential_heat_flux} can therefore be replaced with thermal conductivities, such that $\Qvec_{\text{eff}} = -\kappa_{\text{eff}}\nabla T$ by definition and

 where $\kappa_{\text{tab}}$ refers to the tabulated thermal conductivity at a given set of thermodynamic conditions and $f_{\text{interp}}$ represents one of the interpolation functions \eqs{eq:min_capped_heat_flux}{eq:exponential_heat_flux}.

-Use of \eq{eq:maximum_thermal_conductivity} crucially allows the diffusion time step $\Delta t_{\text{dif}} = (\Delta x)^{2}\tilde{C}_{V}/2\rho\kappa$ in the Runge-Kutta-Legendre-2 explicit super time-stepping integration scheme \cite{Meyer_JComputPhys_2014} to be self-consistent with the heat flow in the flux-limited regime, thereby greatly reducing run time.
+Allowing the limitation of the flux to enter via the thermal conductivity \eqref{eq:effective_thermal_conductivity} instead of directly acting on the magnitude of the heat flux has an additional benefit in the performance of Hytrac, which employs the Runge-Kutta-Legendre-2 explicit \quotes{super time-stepping} (STS) integration scheme for the conduction operators \cite{Meyer_JComputPhys_2014}.
+Specifically, by using \eq{eq:effective_thermal_conductivity} to define an effective thermal diffusivity coefficient $D_{\text{eff}} = \kappa_{\text{eff}}\rho/\tilde{C}_{V}$, one enforces consistency between the stability criterion for the diffusion time step, $\Delta t_{\text{dif}} = (\Delta x)^{2}/2D$, and the effective heat flux, $Q_{\text{eff}}$, in the flux-limited regime.
+Without this correction to the diffusion coefficient, the number of STS stages taken per hydrodynamic time step would be much larger than necessary.
+In the Fourier limit the regular STS scheme is of course exactly recovered.